-Dated: Date of Issuance and Delivery
+Dated: Date of Issuance and Delivery Due: February 15, as shown on the inside cover

+The First Series A Bonds and the First Series B Bonds are collectively referred to herein as the "Bonds."
 The Bonds will be issued only in book-entry form initially registered in the name of Cede & Co., as nominee for The Depository Trust Company ("DTC"), New York, New York.
 DTC will act as securities depository for the Bonds.
-Interest on the Bonds will be payable semi-annually on January 1 and July 1, commencing January 1, 2010.
+Interest on the Bonds will be payable semi-annually on August 15 and February 15, commencing August 15, 2010.
 Wells Fargo Bank, National Association, Pittsburgh, Pennsylvania, is the Loan and Transfer Agent for the Bonds.
 Principal of and interest and redemption premium, if any, on the Bonds are payable to Cede & Co.
 See "THE BONDS - Book-Entry Only System."